williamszk/rust-study/a_distributed_engine/readme.md

 ## To-do:

+- [ ] An experiment: create a Rust-Go integration.
+We can call go code through Rust.
+      Try using json string for passing information around.
+      We could try to do the same with C and C++, use json string and parse internally.
+      Instead of trying to use the native interfaces for communication and recreating the signature of functions all the time.
+This takes lots of time.
 - [ ] Try to read a csv locally and do something and write it back.
 Try to do it with the manager first.
       Then we can try to make the worker do it.
 We use the manager to ask the worker to do it.
       Use one worker first.
 Then we can ask two workers to do it.
 - [x] Let's try to do a map operation of double in an array.
 - [ ] Then try to distribute this operation between the workers.